edgecollective/edge-blog/posts/notes/mesh.md

 ## Quahog

-Got Meshtastic up and running on the Quahog -- simplified board with ESP32 + RFM9X chip.
-Just required modifying the 'heltec' GPIO settings in configuration.h in the source code and compiling, as per suggestions on the Meshtastic discourse forum.
+Got Meshtastic up and running on a Quahog -- a relatively easy-to-assemble ESP32 + RFM9X design.
+Just required modifying the 'heltec' LoRa radio GPIO settings in configuration.h in the source code and compiling using Platform.io, as per suggestions on the Meshtastic discourse forum.

 |[ ![meshtastic](/img/mesh/meshtastic.jpeg)](/img/mesh/meshtastic.jpeg)|
 |:--:|